4.1 Cardiac Anatomy & Physiology Refresher

 • Cardiac Output (CO) equals Heart Rate (HR) multiplied by Stroke Volume (SV); a normal resting CO is roughly 4-8 L/min in healthy adults.

-• Normal resting Ejection Fraction (EF) is 55-70%; an EF below 40% indicates systolic heart failure and changes exercise tolerance.
+• Normal resting Ejection Fraction (EF) is 55-70%; an EF of 40% or below indicates heart failure with reduced ejection fraction and limits exercise tolerance.

 • Normal adult resting vitals: Heart Rate 60-100 bpm, Blood Pressure (BP) less than 120/80 mmHg, respiratory rate 12-20 breaths/min, oxygen saturation (SpO2) at or above 95% on room air.

-• Karvonen formula uses Heart Rate Reserve (HRR) and resting HR for individualized target HR ranges; percent of HR maximum (HRmax) is a simpler estimate that ignores fitness level.
+• The Karvonen formula uses Heart Rate Reserve (HRR) plus resting HR for individualized target HR ranges; percent of HR maximum (HRmax) is a simpler estimate that ignores fitness level.

 • The left anterior descending (LAD) coronary artery supplies most of the left ventricle, so LAD occlusion is the classic 'widow-maker' myocardial infarction (MI) pattern.